December 3, 2016

 Budd Boetticher lays out a well-paced movie and the many on-location scenes add reality to a traditional script.
 There are enough hypothetical situations to slot the film into a B-movie category.
 Though the ending is contrived and implausible, it is an incredible performance by Wendell Corey.
 The ever-competent Joseph Cotton sometimes works hard to make his script believable but without success.
 He seems irritated throughout the film, perhaps for good reason.
 His wife, Rhonda Fleming, wants him to change careers because his life is in the balance every day.
 She is one-dimensional as a self-centered, harping wife.
 Her lines are delivered rather blandly.

 Note: Aside from the horror genre, Corey’s performance newly defines scary.
 He is not sadistic like Widmark in his screen debut or Mitchum a year earlier.
-He seems disturbed, helpless, by his evil deeds.
+He seems disturbed, and helpless, by his evil deeds.
 After killing Larch, his wife lies motionless from fainting.
 Corey looks down at her and in a soft, reasoning voice says, “What else could I do?
 It was the ONLY thing I could do.”
 From teller to killer, Corey is mesmerizing and chilling.
 He is the reason to watch this film and the director thought so too.
 I can only imagine what audiences thought of Corey during its first run.
 Just do not call him “Foggy.”

 September 10, 2016